eltaeif-houssem/quiz-app/README.md

 - You can clone the project then run (yarn or npm install) to install all the dependencies

-- after you install all the packages you can simply run the app by using (yarn | npm) start
+- After you install all the packages you can simply run the app by using (yarn | npm) start